 The Company has not generated significant revenue to date.
 Graphene powder is a commercialized product that has generated revenue, but sale of graphene powder is not the Company's core strategy.
 Recent progress and status of the G+AI Battery Project has been described in detail above.
-TXR is a product in early commercial production stage (produced by TXR Supplier), and the business is focusing on developing the market for TXR.
+The Company is currently focusing on developing the market for TXR and accelerating sales into various global markets.
 The Company is also undertaking significant product development activities to commercialize various other products.
 This section provides a summary of projects (each project corresponds to a product under development).
-These are not capital-intensive projects with well-defined project plans, but are ongoing initiatives driven by certain employees, with the cost of the employees being the key expense associated with the projects.
+These are not capital-intensive projects with welldefined project plans, but are ongoing initiatives driven by certain employees, with the cost of the employees being the key expense associated with the projects.